live

 About

 Proudly sponsored by the Chrysalis Foundation, the prize fund of £10,000 is shared between 3 charities who support re-integration in local communities for returning citizens.
-Presentation of the Awards is usually at the House of Lords and winners are our guests at tea in Peers Dining Room, then a tour of the House of Lords before going to the Presentation ceremony.
+Presentation of the Awards is usually at the House of Commons and winners are our guests at a cream tea in the House of Lords Peers Dining Room, then after a short tour of the Lords before the Presentation ceremony.

 2024 winners